arceryz/gsm-agent/README.md

 Give this daemon a working directory (/usr/share/gsm-agent) and put two files in there:
-- `users` file csv in format `user, phonenumber, authoritylevel` where authority level is an integer that grants the user privilige to run certain commands.
+- `users` file csv in format `user, phonenumber, authoritylevel` where authority level is an integer that grants the user privilege to run certain commands.
 Add a user `unknown` for the privileges of unregistered users.

 - `auth` file csv in format `command, authoritylevel` which tells which commands are allowed to be run under which minimum authoritylevel.
 E.g, an authority of 0 tells that anyone can run this command.

-- Put the scripts you want to run remotely the `/scripts` subdirectory (you can change this).
+- Put the scripts you want to run remotely in the `/scripts` subdirectory (you can change this).

 These files are currently hard-coded in the python.
 You can edit [gsm-agent.py](gsm-agent.py) to change the filenames if you want.
 By default, the `unknown` user is used as fallback if no user is present,